 Learn more here about how to introduce allergy foods.

-How to start introducing solids
+How should I start introducing solids?

 What are the best foods and textures to start with?